haykdaghunts/deep_learning_from_scratch/README.md

 # Deep Learning Framework from Scratch

 This repository contains a deep learning framework implemented from scratch using NumPy.
-The goal of this project is to mimic the PyTorch pipeline, providing a basic but functional deep learning framework for educational purposes.
+The goal of this project is to mimic the PyTorch pipeline, providing a basic but functional deep learning framework written with numpy for educational purposes.
 The usage of this framework is demonstrated in the `main.ipynb` file.

 ## Overview